 How are you thinking about price?
 Join the conversation on Twitter—@LighterCapital.

-Think VC isn’t all it’s cracked up to be?
+Curious if VC is all it’s cracked up to be?